 At national level:

 All enterprises fulfilling the defined NACE and size criteria are selected.
 This population is extracted from the Business Register which is held and maintained by NSO.
-Sources used to back the Business Register include the Job Vacancies Survey and the Short Term Business Statistics.
+Sources used to update the Business Register include the Job Vacancies Survey and the Short Term Business Statistics.

 12.1.
 Relevance - User Needs